-Counting Methods for Plans with Self-insured and Insured Options: An employer may sponsor a group health plan that offers one or more coverage options that are selfinsured and one or more other coverage options that are insured.
-In §153.405(f), we factor, and other similar factors used in the regulations, in consultation with Treasury Department economists and in consultation with plan sponsors regarding the procedures they currently use for estimating the number of covered individuals."

-proposed that to determine the number of covered lives of reinsurance contribution enrollees under a group health plan with both self-insured and insured options for a benefit year, a plan sponsor must use one of the methods specified in either 153.405(d)(1) or 153.405(d)(2) - the "actual count" method or "snapshot count" for health insurance issuers.
+Counting Methods for Plans with Self-insured and Insured Options: An employer may sponsor a group health plan that offers one or more coverage options that are self-insured and one or more other coverage options that are insured.
+In §153.405(f), we proposed that to determine the number of covered lives of reinsurance contribution enrollees under a group health plan with both self-insured and insured options for a benefit year, a plan sponsor must use one of the methods specified in either \$153.405(d)(1) or \$153.405(d)(2) - the "actual count" method or "snapshot count" for health insurance issuers.